Innocence

 This proverb is used to describe a person who lacks the sophistication or refinement to appreciate a delicate or valuable gift.
 It highlights how someone ignorant of a thing's true value or purpose might mistake it for something common or misappropriate its use.

-This proverb is used to describe a situation where innocent or smaller people suffer consequences due to a conflict between two powerful individuals or parties.
-It highlights how subordinates often become collateral damage in the disputes of their superiors.
+This proverb is used to describe a situation where a conflict between two powerful or senior parties results in collateral damage to innocent, smaller, or subordinate people.
+It highlights how the vulnerable often suffer the consequences of disputes they aren't even involved in.